Bridge Windows Security

 • For data sources with live connections or virtual connections, the client 1) establishes a persistent connection to a Tableau Bridge service, which is the part of the client that resides on Tableau Cloud, using secure WebSockets (wss://).
 The client then waits for a response from Tableau Cloud before 2) initiating a live query to the private network data.
 The client 3) passes the query to the private network data, then 4) returns the private network data using 5) the same persistent connection.

-• For data sources with extract connections that use Online schedules, the client 1) establishes a persistent connection to a Tableau Bridge service, which is the part of the client that resides on Tableau Cloud, using secure WebSockets (wss://).
+• For data sources with extract connections that use refresh schedules, the client 1) establishes a persistent connection to a Tableau Bridge service, which is the part of the client that resides on Tableau Cloud, using secure WebSockets (wss://).
 The client then waits for a request from Tableau Cloud for new refresh schedules.
 When the client receives the requests, 2) the client contacts Tableau Cloud using a secure connection (https://) for the data source (.tds) files.
 3/4) Then the client connects to the private network data using the embedded credentials that are included in the job request.
 The client 5) creates an extract of the data and then 6) republishes the extract to Tableau Cloud using the Tableau Bridge service.
 Steps 2-6 can be occurring in parallel to allow multiple refresh requests to happen.

-• For data sources with extract connections that use Bridge (legacy) schedules, the client 1) contacts Tableau Cloud using a secure connection (https://) for new refresh schedules and data source (.tds) files.
+• For data sources with extract connections that use Bridge legacy schedules, the client 1) contacts Tableau Cloud using a secure connection (https://) for new refresh schedules and data source (.tds) files.
 If 2) this information is available, at the scheduled time, 3/4) the client connects to the private network data using the stored credentials.
 The client 5) creates an extract of the data and then 6) republishes the extract to Tableau Cloud using a Tableau Bridge service.
 The Tableau Bridge service is a part of the client that resides on Tableau Cloud.

-Optional forward proxy filtering
+Forward proxy filtering

 The following list contains the partially qualified domain names that Bridge uses for outbound connections: